concordion/concordion-logback-extension/src/test/resources/specification/ClassicLog.md

 	</appender>

 ## Usage
-When configured to the the appender named [FILE-PER-TEST](- "c:assertTrue=useAppender(#TEXT)") the specification gets a link to the log file in the [footer](- "c:assertTrue=hasLinkInFooter()").
+---

+Using the logger is as simple as declaring the logger and logging away:

+    import org.slf4j.Logger;
+    import org.slf4j.LoggerFactory;

+    public class Test {
+        private static final Logger LOGGER = LoggerFactory.getLogger(Test.class);

+        public void logSomething() {
+            LOGGER.debug("Log {}", "a value");
+        }
+    }

 ## Log Viewer

 This extension includes a [LogViewer](- "c:assertTrue=useLogViewer()") to make the logs a little friendlier to use and gives the ability to filter the logs by the log level.

-## TODO

-See what to do about logging strack trace or causes and what default should apply.  useing %noop to hide stack trace, causes...
+This is ignored if using the HTML Logs.

+    @Extension
+    private final LoggingFormatterExtension loggingExtension = new LoggingFormatterExtension().setUseLogViewer(true);